adaltas/node-nikita/src/docker/restart.coffee.md

 # `nikita.docker.start(options, [callback])`

-Start stopped containers.
-Or stop/starts started container
+Start stopped containers or restart (stop + starts) a started container.

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `container` (string)
-  Name/ID of the container. __Mandatory__
+  Name/ID of the container, required.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if using docker-machine
+  Name of the docker-machine, required if using docker-machine
 * `timeout` (int)
   Seconds to wait for stop before killing it
 * `code` (int|array)